tariq7299/NodeJS-Projects/BasicInformationalSite/to-do.md

--   Popultate the index.html page with some stuff
+-   Popultate the index.html page with some stuff *DONE*
+-   What is `req.on` ??
+-   Read and implement 10 examples from the NodeJS docs
 -